-Your advertising materials, prepared by your estate agent, might include advertising your property on national property websites, local property websites, printed property brochures or ‘schedules’ or even newspaper advertising.
-Some of these might be provided as standard by your solicitor/estate agent and some might need to be paid-for in addition to the estate agency fee.
+Your promotional material, prepared by your estate agent, might include advertising your property on national property websites, local property websites, printed property brochures or schedules or even newspaper advertising.
+Some of these might be provided as standard by your solicitor/estate agent and some might need to be paid-for in addition to the estate agency fee or commission.

 We would always recommend a floor plan to any potential seller.
-The visual representation of the layout of your property allows people to picture the layout, even after leaving your property, gives them an idea of what rooms they might be able to extend or knock-together and, statistically, has been proven to attract more interest and to increase sales.
+The visual representation of the layout of your property allows people to picture the layout and it might also give them an idea of home improvement such as knocking-together some rooms.
+Statistically, floor plans have been proven to attract more interest and to increase sales.
 They aren’t hugely expensive but they contribute a huge amount to the marketing of the property.

 Getting ready for viewings

 There is a fine line between making your property feel like a home and making it feel like someone else’s home.
-One of the main tips for selling your property is to de-personalise it.
-But then of course you still want it to feel like a home.
-And you do still have to live there in the meantime.
-You’ll be able to make that judgment yourself.
-It’s important to remember that the potential buyer is king or queen in these situations and that it’s not a bad thing to pander a little bit to their potential needs.
-Not everyone likes large dogs and not everyone will love young children running around: at the least it distracts them from what they are there to do – to view and remember how lovely the property is.
-Keeping across-the-board appeal is no bad thing in increasing your prospects of a sale!
+One of the main tips for selling your property is to de-clutter and de-personalise it, but you still want it to feel like home and you still have to live there meantime!
+Not everyone likes dogs and not everyone will love young children running around – this can distract potential buyers from the viewing!
+Keeping across-the-board appeal is no bad thing in increasing your prospects of a sale.

-It might sound like a cliche but people don’t just use their eyes to judge a property.
-They also use their other senses.
-So making sure that the property is well-aired, that there aren’t strong recent cooking smells, and that there isn’t loud music on in the background all help to increase a property’s appeal.
-In addition, the less people who are in the property, the larger the property will feel.
+Remember that people don’t just use their eyes to judge a property, they also use their other senses.
+Making sure that the property is well-aired, that there aren’t strong cooking smells, and that there isn’t loud music in the background all helps to increase a property’s appeal.
+In addition, the less people you have in the property during the viewing, the larger the property will feel.